 |Dichloropropene ||+ ||+ ||– ||+ ||+ ||+ ||+ ||+ ||+ ||+ ||+ |

 |Sulfuryl fluoride ||± High concentration ||+ ||+ ||+ ||– ||– ||+ ||+ ||++ ||– ||+ |

 Because fumigants exist as solids that release toxic gases on reacting with water (zinc phosphide, aluminum phosphide) or with acids (sodium or calcium cyanide), as liquids (ethylene dibromide, dibromochloropropane, formaldehyde) that can vaporize at ambient temperature, or as gases (methyl bromide, hydrogen cyanide, ethylene oxide), inhalation is the most common route of exposure (Table 108–1).
 In their gaseous forms, fumigants are generally heavier than air and will be found concentrated just above the ground surface and lower floors of buildings.

 Their exposure risk is enhanced by their general lack of warning properties, non–species-selective effects, and high potency.
-Although xenobiotics from many different chemical classes were used in the past as fumigants, only a few remain in use today in ...
+Although xenobiotics from many different chemical classes were used in the past as fumigants, only a few remain in use today in the United States.
+This ...